aungsias/Forays/README.md

 # Eigen
 ## Overview
 Welcome to the Eigen-main repository.
-As a budding data scientist with a focus on finance, machine learning, and related fields, I've created this space to organize and share my ongoing work, experiments, and learnings. **Eigen is still in the process of being reorganized, and some content and structure may change.
-Feel free to explore, and thank you for taking the time to visit my repository**
+As a budding data scientist with a focus on finance, machine learning, and related fields, I've created this space to organize and share my ongoing work, experiments, and learnings. **
+***Eigen*** **is still in the process of being reorganized, and some content and structure may change.**

 ## Contents
 ### Self